Fellers Ranch® Partners

 Jay and Tricia Johnson

 - Jay Johnson is a lifelong entrepreneur who took his love for beef farming into full-time work.
-He gained passion by living on dairy farms each summer where he learned how to manage cattle pens as well as interact with people that share similar interests in food production like himself!
+He gained passion by living on a dairy farm each summer where he learned how to work with cattle and interact with people that share similar interests in food production.

-- His wife Tricia also grew up around these types' families-and now they're bringing healthier products back home too at Fellers Ranch ™ - Minnesota's finest Wagyu steaks
+- His wife Tricia also grew up on a small Southern Minnesota cattle farm- and now they're bringing healthier products back home to Fellers Ranch® - Minnesota's Natural Wagyu

 Ryan and Janelle Merkouris